tarantool/tarantool-vscode/README.md

 ## References & acknowledgments

-This is an extension for the [Tarantool database](https://www.tarantool.io/) internally using [VS Code EmmyLua extension used as a language server](https://github.com/EmmyLua/VSCode-EmmyLua).
+This is an extension for the [Tarantool database](https://www.tarantool.io/) internally using [VS Code EmmyLua extension as a language server](https://github.com/EmmyLua/VSCode-EmmyLua).

 A lot of the initial work has been done by Tarantool community in the [original Tarantool VS Code annotations](https://github.com/vaintrub/vscode-tarantool).